 Growing Methods Within a Grow Tent

-Are you wondering what the best method for growing cannabis in a grow tent is?
-There are multiple styles that you can employ, and the two most popular are growing in soil or hydroponics.
+If you’re wondering what the best method for growing cannabis in a grow tent is?
+There are multiple styles that you can employ, and the two most popular are growing in potting soil or hydroponics.

 Growing your cannabis crop in soil is incredibly straightforward.
 Since your grow tent is a contained environment, you can easily watch your plants flourish as long as you keep the overall temperature, humidity, and nutrient amount in check during the length of the grow.